artbrock/holochain_docs/Holochain-Development-Introduction.md

 6. rince and repeat 2.
 7. distribute your app

-## Download docker and the app skeleton
+## Download the app skeleton and name your app
 1. If you have not already, install docker and docker compose: [Docker Installation](Docker-Installation-for-Developers)

-2. Pick an all lowercase name for your holochain app.
+2. Pick a name for your holochain app.
 Lets call it `myholochainapp`
     ```bash
     $ #navigate to where you wanna be
     $ mkdir myholochainapp